Skip to main content

 What This Means for Garfield County Residents

-Garfield, Colorado has received an Air Quality Grade of C (54/100) based on a decade of EPA monitoring data.
+Garfield, Colorado has received an Air Quality Grade of C (54/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 54 falls in the "Moderate" range.

 Concerning trends show air quality has been declining, with the median AQI rising by 10 points over the monitoring period.
 This could be driven by increased development, wildfire smoke, or industrial activity.